 We flew home the next day (Thursday, January 22) and got home after midnight.

 I showered the morning after we got home - my first shower in 9 days.
 The gauze on my left nipple stuck very slightly, but it came off easily enough.
 The outline of my areloae were scabbed over, the nipples were sticking out, and they both looked quite good.
 I kept my back to the shower and washed around but not over the nipples and taped incisions.
 I soaped them up with my hand and then used a wet washcloth to rinse them; it worked quite well.
 Felt good to get clean.

-At 16 weeks I e-mailed Dr. Brownstein because it had become clear that my scars were hypertrophic (not keloids, which he says are exceedingly rare).
-He told me to put silicone sheeting on them, which I did starting on 07 May.
+At 16 weeks I emailed Dr. Brownstein because it had become clear that my scars were hypertrophic (not keloids, which he says are exceedingly rare).
+He told me to put silicone sheeting on them, which I did starting on May 7.
 They cost $35 (for the Neosporin brand) at CVS.
-He told me that I could also put them on my areolae (not the nipples themselves), given how raised they were as well; I started doing that on 11 May.
-They were starting to look a bit flatter by 21 weeks (09 June), but I had to buy a second box because I was using three sheets at a time.
+He told me that I could also put them on my areolae (not the nipples themselves), given how raised they were as well; I started doing that on May 11.
+They were starting to look a bit flatter by 21 weeks (June 9), but I had to buy a second box because I was using three sheets at a time.

 I finished with the silicone sheeting in August, after 12 weeks of it and about 30 weeks after surgery.
 The scars and areolae were flat for a couple of days, but then parts of them started to pop back up again.
 I'm not sure if the sheeting helped at all, but I think parts of my scars did flatten out more than they would have without it.
 It's just frustrating that a few spots went right back up again once the sheeting was off.
 I'm not worried, though; I had the same thing happen with another scar on my back, which is now over 8 years old and starting to noticeably flatten.
 Its discoloration faded ages ago, though.
 And I don't have a big problem with visible scars.